 Another benefit of drone software integration is speed.

 During time of inclement weather or impending natural disaster, such as Hurricanes Harvey and Florence, insurance companies have their hands full.
-Using drones for inspections and integrated software to create instantaneous loss reports keeps adjusters moving through the steady stream of claims from policyholders.
+Using drones for property inspections and integrated software to create instantaneous loss reports keeps adjusters moving through the steady stream of claims from policyholders.

 When drone technology and software work together with accurate data to provide a full picture of the loss, insurers are provided with the ability to manage large numbers of property claims accurately and efficiently.
 In turn, this bring the homeowner whole faster creating greater customer loyalty and satisfaction.